qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. figure:: ./images/editwidgetsdialog.png
    :align: center

-   Dialog to select an edit widget for an attribute column |nix|
+   Dialog to select an edit widget for an attribute column

 Within the `Fields` menu, you also find an **edit widget** column.
 This column can be used to define values or a range of values that are allowed